MEET THE TEAM

 And, when a buyer (lessee/tenant) in such a trust property is also given a remainder interest (becomes a successor beneficiary or remainder agent) in the same trust, that party becomes fully entitled (under IRC 163(h)4(D)) to virtually the same incidents and benefits of home ownership that he/she would have had they financed the purchase of the property in any other manner.

-It is for these reasons and more that the Trust Transfer System is a superior and logical way to convey the benefits of real estate ownership when a seller will leave the current underlying financing in place to assist the buyer.
+It is for these reasons and more that the Title Holding (Land) Trust can be a superior and logical way to convey the benefits of real estate ownership when a seller will leave the current underlying financing in place to assist the buyer.

 What about the Trustee?